RichardLitt/awesome-fantasy/README.md

 Sean Connery is the best dragon ever.
 This is a classic film. - [@RichardLitt](https://github.com/RichardLitt)

-> The last dragon and a disillusioned dragon-slaying knight must cooperate to stop an evil king who was given partial immortality.
+> "The last dragon and a disillusioned dragon-slaying knight must cooperate to stop an evil king who was given partial immortality."

 #### [Highlander](http://www.imdb.com/title/tt0091203/) [7.2]

 This is an awesomely atrocious film.
 The only thing that is awesome about it is how amazingly poorly done everything is, and yet how it still is extremely entertaining.
 A must. - [@RichardLitt](https://github.com/RichardLitt)

-> An immortal Scottish swordsman must confront the last of his immortal opponent, a murderously brutal barbarian who lusts for the fabled "Prize".
+> "An immortal Scottish swordsman must confront the last of his immortal opponent, a murderously brutal barbarian who lusts for the fabled "Prize"."

 #### [Krull](http://www.imdb.com/title/tt0085811/) [6.0]

 Truly a horrendous film.
 But would make a great drinking game, so I am including it.
 Also, early Liam Neeson is great. - [@RichardLitt](https://github.com/RichardLitt)

-> A prince and a fellowship of companions set out to rescue his bride from a fortress of alien invaders who have arrived on their home planet.
+> "A prince and a fellowship of companions set out to rescue his bride from a fortress of alien invaders who have arrived on their home planet."

 #### [Labyrinth](http://www.imdb.com/title/tt0091369/) [7.4]

 This is one of the weirder cult classics to come out of the 80's.
 I wouldn't include this here if David Bowie's performance wasn't so incredible.
 But it is. - [@RichardLitt](https://github.com/RichardLitt)

-> A selfish 16-year old girl is given 13 hours to solve a labyrinth and rescue her baby brother when her wish for him to be taken away is granted by the Goblin King.
+> "A selfish 16-year old girl is given 13 hours to solve a labyrinth and rescue her baby brother when her wish for him to be taken away is granted by the Goblin King."

 #### [Reign of Fire](http://www.imdb.com/title/tt0253556/) [6.2]

 An incredible film for the vision of the world, and the way they combine medieval technology with modern warfare.
 The dragons are bad-ass. - [@RichardLitt](https://github.com/RichardLitt)

-> A brood of fire-breathing dragons emerges from the earth and begins setting fire to everything, establishing dominance over the planet.
+> "A brood of fire-breathing dragons emerges from the earth and begins setting fire to everything, establishing dominance over the planet."

 #### The Lord of the Rings